Screenshot API and website screenshots

 Any type of reports, monitoring and results require credible proof of its legitimacy.
 And what better way to do it than by taking a website screenshot?
 If you want to react to a certain occurrence on a website as soon as possible, you take a quick shot and focus on the topic immediately.

-Regardless if you are an SEO expert, online marketer, website owner or an administrator, you will always be able to find a use for software this versatile and applicable to any given situation.
+Regardless if you are an SEO expert, online marketer, website owner, or administrator, you will always be able to find a use for software this versatile and applicable to any given situation.

 You probably think that this service will cost you a fortune to use and maintain, but you can get your hands on it, starting at only $9 per month!
 There are five different packages available, and all of them include: